 Medical, Healthcare and Hospital Law

 Healthcare is one of the most complex, heavily regulated and rapidly changing industries in the United States.
 Effective representation of healthcare organizations and providers requires more than knowledge of the applicable law.
 It also requires familiarity with the operations of healthcare organizations and relationships within the industry.
-The Sutin health law team is comprised of almost a dozen attorneys, four of whom (David Johnson, Deborah Mann, Stefan Chacon and Jesse Hale) practice health law exclusively or primarily.
+The Sutin health law team is comprised of almost a dozen attorneys, three of whom (David Johnson, Deborah Mann, and Jesse Hale) practice health law exclusively or primarily.
 Collectively, the four of them have almost sixty years of experience representing healthcare clients and have been recognized for their expertise by such organizations as Martindale-Hubbell, Best Lawyers in America and Southwest SuperLawyers.
-Our attorneys represent a wide array of healthcare clients, including the New Mexico Hospital Association, the New Mexico Healthcare Association, hospitals, physicians and medical practices, post-acute care providers, clinical laboratories, nursing homes, FQHCs and community clinics, imaging and ambulatory surgery centers, insurers, behavioral health providers, telemedicine providers, pharmacies and licensed healthcare providers of all types.
+Our attorneys represent a wide array of healthcare clients, including the New Mexico Hospital Association, hospitals, physicians and medical practices, post-acute care providers, clinical laboratories, nursing homes, FQHCs and community clinics, imaging and ambulatory surgery centers, insurers, behavioral health providers, telemedicine providers, pharmacies and licensed healthcare providers of all types.

 We provide legal services in the following areas of health law: